Behavioral & Cognitive Disorders

 One month after shunt placement, the patient experienced significant improvement in gait and bladder control.
 His cognition also improved, and his repeat Mini-Mental State Examination score was 28/30.
 A follow-up CT demonstrated reduction of hypodensities in the periventricular white matter.
 The ventricular size was not significantly changed.

-A relatively large proportion of normal pressure hydrocephalus patients do not have an identifiable cause of hydrocephalus.
+A relatively large proportion of patients with normal pressure hydrocephalus do not have an identifiable cause of hydrocephalus.
 The preponderance of evidence in these cases points to reduced absorption of CSF.
-Patients with normal pressure hydrocephalus (both idiopathic and secondary) have increased resistance to outflow (ROUT) of CSF (ROUT, mmHg/mL per minute), suggestive of an impediment of CSF absorption (54).
-This has been corroborated by pathological studies showing fibrotic changes of the leptomeninges and pacchionian villi (57).
-Genetic predisposition has been increasingly recognized as an important cause of normal pressure hydrocephalus but the genetic landscape of normal pressure hydrocephalus remains unknown (90).
+Patients with normal pressure hydrocephalus (both idiopathic and secondary) have increased resistance to outflow (ROUT) of CSF (ROUT, mmHg/mL per minute), suggestive of an impediment of CSF absorption (61).
+This has been corroborated by pathological studies showing fibrotic changes of the leptomeninges and pacchionian villi (64).
+Genetic predisposition has been increasingly recognized as an important cause of normal pressure hydrocephalus, but the genetic landscape of normal pressure hydrocephalus remains unknown (99).

 Early urinary involvement is characteristic of the loss of voluntary supraspinal control with bladder hyperactivity and detrusor instability, which is manifested as urinary urgency.
 Late frank incontinence also has a frontal component with indifference and lack of concern.
 Many symptoms of cognitive decline can also be accounted for by compression of the frontal white matter (deficits in attention, initiation, and other executive functions).